slipstream/SlipStreamDocumentation/docs/tutorials/nb/plug-and-play.rst

 Connect the NuvlaBox's WAN port to a network with an Internet access and where a DHCP/DNS services are available.

 ..
 HINT::
-   TODO If no DHCP is available in your network please refer to advanced configuration.
+   TODO If no DHCP is available in your network, you can connect to your LAN, access NuvlaBox admin UI and set a static IP for the NuvlaBox WAN interface.

 Then connect to Nuvla with following URL: https://nuv.la.